Translated by Hilary Keyes

-The standard practice at all Japanese shrines is to place a few coins in the saisenbako or offertory box before praying.
+The standard practice at all Japanese shrines is to place a few coins in the offertory box before praying.
 At the majority of shrines, you typically toss your offering of coins into the box and that's that, but there are also shrines where you practically pay to have your troubles taken away.

 We visited Motonosumi Inari Shrine where, along with its internationally known superb scenery, you have to work in order to have your wish granted.

-Motonosumi Inari Shrine is located in picturesque Nagato city, Yamaguchi prefecture, a place well known for its abundant natural scenery, mountains and ocean views.
+Motonosumi Inari Shrine is located in picturesque Nagato city, in Yamaguchi, a place well known for its abundant natural scenery, mountains and ocean views.
 This shrine was constructed in 1955.
 A fisherman in the region had a dream wherein he encountered a white fox that said "If you deify me in a shrine, I will bring good luck to this area", and believing this to be a divine message, did just that.

 Let's look at the highlights of Motonosumi Inari Shrine in order.

-1. The Torii Tunnel
+1. The Row of Torii Gates

 One of the first things you will notice about this shrine is its distinctive red torii gate tunnel.
 Having taken 10 years to complete, this tunnel of 123 individual torii gates is a wondrous sight to behold as you make your way along the pathway within.